inensus/MPManager/README.md

 password: laravel
 ```
 ## 4. Build Frontend
-Firstly, install the dependencies via  `npm install`.
- Note: Node is currently not available in the Docker-Container.
-Please install the dependencies directly on your own system.
- **Te-?sted Node version : v13.8.0**

 To build the project navigate to `./Website/htdocs/mpmanager` and run `npm run watch`
- Note: Again, node is not available in the container.
+Note: `node` is not available in the container.
 Please run that command on your own system.

 ## 5. Essential Configuration
 There are bound services like the Payment Services (Vodacom Tanzania and Airtel Tanzania), Ticketing Service(Trello API), Critical Logging notification(Slack Channel), WebSocket(Pusher), etc. if you plan to get your payments through these services you need to change/edit following files/configurations